 You can purchase a single ticket for both museums as well as a ticket for the shuttle bus here.
 If you don’t have more time to spend in Modena, you can opt for a day trip (bookable via GetYourGuide):

-- full-day food and Ferrari tour from Florence.
+- full-day Ferrari tour from Bologna

 Day 1 – evening

-Return to Modena for an overnight stay.
+Return to town for an overnight stay.
 In the evening, join locals for a bite and a drink at one of the cafés in Via del Taglio such as Bottega 39, Juta or Stile Libero.
 For a great meal, I recommend Franceschetta58 (also great for lunch), the little sister of Osteria Francescana (3 Michelin stars), one of the best restaurants in the world.
 Another Michelin-starred fine-dining restaurant I can recommend is Ristorante l’Erba del Re.

 If you’re looking for a less glamorous but superb meal, book a table at Hosteria Giusti, or drop by at Osteria Ermes Modena or Osteria Stallo del Pomodoro for some fabulous home-cooked food.